-- 1 In the DAServer Manager, navigate to the channel. - a Expand DAServer Manager, expand the node group, and then expand Local or the remote computer name. - b Expand the DAServer and then expand Configuration. - 2 Select the channel.
-The right pane shows the channel parameters.

-- 3 In the ID box, type or select a COM port. - 4 Click the Save icon.
+- 1 In the DAServer Manager, navigate to the channel. - Expand DAServer Manager, expand the node group, and then expand Local or the remote computer name. - b Expand the DAServer and then expand Configuration. - 2 Select the channel.
+The right pane shows the channel parameters. - 3 Select a COM port from the ID list. - 4 Click the Save icon.